Intel Core i9 vs Xeon: Which CPU is More Powerful?

 Integrated graphics

-The integrated graphics built into the Xeon are not as powerful as the dedicated graphics cards available on the market.
-However, they are more powerful than the graphics integrated into the motherboard.
+The integrated graphics built into the Xeon have less juice than the dedicated graphics cards available on the market.

-The Core i9 has better-integrated graphics than the Xeon, making it a good choice for businesses and consumers alike.
+The Core i9 has better integrated graphics than the Xeon, making it a good choice for businesses and consumers alike.

 Winner: Core i9